Review of Castor and Pollux Pristine Grain Free Dry Dog Food

 Castor and Pollux Pristine Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-The Castor and Pollux Pristine Grain Free product line includes the 9 dry dog foods listed below.
+The Castor and Pollux Pristine Grain Free product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.

 Each recipe below includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.